rickgbw/hyperterm-overlay/README.md

 ### animate
 - Value: true or false
 - Default: true
-- Enable animation when show and hide the window
+- Enable animation when show and hide the window.

+### alwaysOnTop
+- Value: true or false
+- Default: true
+- Makes Hyperterm Overlay window stay always on top.

 ### hasShadow
 - Value: true or false